SuperOffice/SDK-Doc/Customer.Service.Support/ui/blogic-screen-elements/Select Message.md

 ### toString()

-Returns the selected value.
+Returns the selected value as a string.

 ### toInteger()

-Returns the selected value.
+Returns the selected value as a number.